-Gentleminions TikTok trend: how Gen Z helped ‘Minions’ soar over July 4th weekend
+Gentleminions TikTok trend: How Gen Z helped ‘Minions’ soar over July 4 weekend

 If you’ve been on TikTok the last few days, you’ve probably seen your feed inundated with young adults in suits walking into movie theaters along with the hashtag “Gentleminions.”
-There was a time, of course, back when adults did dress up in a suit to attend the movies—but that kind of dress code hasn’t been a regular occurrence for close to 90 years.
+There was a time, of course, when adults did dress up in a suit to attend the movies—but that kind of dress code hasn’t been a regular occurrence for close to 90 years.
 So what’s with the young adults in suits in 2022?

-It’s part of a Gen Z-fuled TikTok trend centered around the new movie Minions: The Rise of Gru, which is part of the Despicable Me animated movie franchise.
+It’s part of a Gen Z-fuled TikTok trend centered around Illumination’s new movie Minions: The Rise of Gru, which is part of the Despicable Me animated movie franchise.
 And it goes to show how important TikTok as a platform can be to promoting Hollywood movies in 2022.
 The Gen Zers showing up in suits are mostly doing so ironically—to show love for a film series they grew up with as children (yep, Get Z is now old enough to have nostalgia just like the rest of us).
-The suits are inspired by the Despicable Me series antagonist Gru.
+The suits are inspired by the Despicable Me series antagonist, Gru.

 i am LIVING for all the teenagers/young adults on tiktok going to see minions: rise of gru in suits, formal attire, or dressed like minions ???? it’s so funny for no reason pic.twitter.com/vCsue0XP81